mauretto78/db-importer/README.md

 ### Insert Mode (multiple or single)

-You can decide the insert mode:
+You can decide how to build insert query:

 * 'multiple' (default) - insert data in a unique multiple insert query
 * 'single' - insert data in a loop of insert queries